Posts From the monthly archives: "July 2019"

 by

 Throughout my years working in healthcare communications, I have written a lot of blogs in my head.
-I have thought a lot about setting one up on our website.
+I have thought a lot about setting a blog up on our website.
 But we all know that actions speak louder than thoughts, so at last some action.
-One of my passions is that healthcare copywriters should be trained…(Read More)
+One of my passions is that healthcare copywriters should be…(Read More)

 Recently I went to a business workshop at Bush House in central London as part of an executive education open day.
 For the previous 80 years the building was home to the BBC World Service – renown for broadcasting across the world in 30 different languages.
 I was there as a guest of the new…(Read More)